 Bishnu and Diehl (our porter) smoked a celebratory cigarette.
 We took pictures by the summit sign and reveled in our massive accomplishment.
 That feeling of being on a high of utter happiness is one of the best feelings in the world.
 The sun was shining, the sky was blue, we were at 17,770 ft. and we were ecstatic.
 In my dad’s elation, he gathered us ( Bishnu, Diehl, and myself) all around and told us he had a question that we had to answer honestly – no bullshit.
 We all agreed to the terms.
-He got very serious and asked , “On the first day of our trekking, did you think I would make it here to the pass?”
-We all broke out in laughter and answered a resounding “NO!” .
-That’s the honest to God truth.
-After the first few days Bishnu and I sat down and starting making plan B…we didn’t think dad would be able to make it.
+He got very serious and asked, “On the first day of our trekking, did you think I would make it here to the pass?”
+We all broke out in laughter and answered a resounding “NO!”.
+That’s the honest-to-God truth.
+After the first few days, Bishnu and I sat down and started making plan B…we didn’t think Dad would be able to make it.
 I never told my dad this.
-But in the end he proved us all wrong, which made him glow with pride.
+But in the end, he proved us all wrong, which made him glow with pride.

 Video at the top!

-As we soaked in our accomplishment, little did we know what lie ahead of us.
-Unfortunately it turned out to be an icy downward slope which would prove to take our elation, chew it up, and spit it out down the other side of the snow covered pass.
+As we soaked in our accomplishments, little did we know what lay ahead of us.
+Unfortunately, it turned out to be an icy downward slope which would prove to take our elation, chew it up, and spit it out down the other side of the snow-covered pass.
 We next had to go from 17,700 ft. to 12,335 ft at the next town of Muktinath.
 We sent Deihl ahead so that he could get to Muktinath and secure a room as we knew we’d have a slow descent.

 I looked over the other side of the pass and saw a white expanse of rock and snow.
 Upon closer look the snow was really a sheet of ice.
-I decided to embrace the wide open space, avoiding the well traveled/icy trail and go ‘off-road’.
-I picked my own trail through the deep crunchy snow imaging my heavy hiking boots were light, wide snow shoes.
-At times I could walk on top of the snow and sometimes I would sink in to my upper calf.
-I generally ran wildly down the mountain side (think Sound of Music in the snow).
+I decided to embrace the wide open space, avoiding the well-traveled/icy trail, and go ‘off-road’.
+I picked my own trail through the deep crunchy snow imagining my heavy hiking boots were light, wide snow shoes.
+At times I could walk on top of the snow and sometimes I would sink into my upper calf.
+I generally ran wildly down the mountainside (think Sound of Music in the snow).
 My dad however didn’t like the uncertainty of my route.
-Instead he took the slow, slippery route where hundreds before him had gone a few hours earlier leaving a snow packed ice slide.
+Instead, he took the slow, slippery route where hundreds before him had gone a few hours earlier leaving a snow-packed ice slide.

-Needless to say he fell more than once or twice, but he persevered at a turtle pace; and I could feel his nerves with every step.
+Needless to say, he fell more than once or twice, but he persevered at a turtle pace, and I could feel his nerves with every step.
 This set my worrying mind in motion again.
 Visions of broken hips and ankles dominated my thoughts so much so that I could no longer watch him tediously choose his icy route.
-So I point myself downhill and tried not to think about him as I knew Bishnu was there to watch him and worry for me.
+So I pointed myself downhill and tried not to think about him as I knew Bishnu was there to watch him and worry for me.

 However, my dad was slowly deteriorating.
 The pounding downhill, the stress of the day, the hours on our feet, and little to no food had all taken its toll.
-First it was his back, then his feet.
-After 11 hours of hiking he was walking like he was a 73 year old; limping a bit, a pained look in his face with each slow step.
+First, it was his back, then his feet.
+After 11 hours of hiking he was walking like he was a 73-year-old; limping a bit, a pained look on his face with each slow step.
 We were still far above our destination of Muktinath.
 The sun was quickly going down and the moon was already up.
 We had to end the day as we started 11 hours earlier; with headlamps.

 I felt like we were barely moving at times, and it pained me to see my dad struggling so much.
 The sun was down when Deihl came out on the trail looking for us.
 He had arrived in Muktinath 4 hours earlier and booked our room expecting us to arrive hours before this.
 He was worried that we hadn’t arrived yet and had come out looking for us; a touching act for a porter to do.
 He was so happy when he found us limping down the mountain in one piece.

 Diehl had reserved us a room with a hot ensuite shower – heaven.
-I quickly gave dad some Alieve and set up a hot (ok – warm) shower for him.
+I quickly gave Dad some Alieve and set up a hot (ok – warm) shower for him.
 Even though we were both starving, exhaustion set in and we barely ate or celebrated at all at the guesthouse.
-We would save that for tomorrow.
+We will save that for tomorrow.

 I just laughed.
 I loved his quest for adventure.
 I answered, “I don’t know – maybe Antarctica?”
 He laid back down apparently happy with my answer.